-The Mayor’s Office of Public Engagement (OPE) is proud to launch a new initiative this month called the Black + Gold Series, focused on building cross-racial conversations and dialogue to promote cooperation and mutual understanding.
-The Office of Public Engagement will curate events, activities and conversations, as well as partner with community-based organizations and institutions to highlight efforts to bridge together Black and Asian communities in Philadelphia.
-The Black + Gold Series will take place throughout 2022.
+The Mayor’s Office of Public Engagement’s (OPE) Black + Gold Series, focuses on building cross-racial conversations and dialogue to promote cooperation and mutual understanding.
+OPE curates events, activities and conversations, as well as partnering with community-based organizations and institutions to highlight efforts to bridge together Black and Asian communities in Philadelphia.

 In Philadelphia, and in many metro regions around the country, we have experienced the spark of growth and diversification of our residents.
 Economic concerns have plagued many communities across our city, and some might say that tensions are running high.
 Violence has been an ongoing concern, and we know that this has been a painful point for our city.
 Collective grief and trauma are both by-products of the pandemic, as well as underlying conditions that contribute to challenges in our communities.